A strictly decreasing invariant for resolution of singularities in dimension two: Introduction

 \section{Introduction}

-Jannsen, Saito and the first author \cite{CJS} have proved that every Noetherian excellent scheme of dimension at most two with boundary admits a canonical resolution of singularities via a finite sequence of permissible blow-ups.
-This result applies to the embedded as well as the non-embedded case.
+Jannsen, Saito and the first author \cite{CJS} have proved that every Noetherian excellent scheme of dimension at most two with boundary admits a canonical resolution of singularities via a finite sequence of permissible blow-ups. \rot{For a precise formulation of the statement and the meaning of canonical, we refer to \cite{CJS} Theorems 0.1, 0.2, 0.3.
+In particular, the algorithm commutes with any Zariski or \'etale localization and also commutes with completion.} This result applies to the embedded as well as the non-embedded case.
 (For the notion of a boundary in the non-embedded case we refer to Remark \ref{Rk:nonembedded} and the preceding paragraph).
-In the algorithm of \cite{CJS}, the centers of the successive blow-ups are determined by the geometry of the maximal singular locus plus the history of the preceding resolution process.
-This method is based on Hironaka's work for resolution of hypersurface singularities in \cite{HiroBowdoin}.
-The work of \cite{CJS} is different from other approaches to resolution of singularities in the sense that no invariant is used to determine the centers.
-Finiteness of the sequence of blow-ups constructed is proved indirectly by deducing a contradiction from the hypothesis that the sequence be infinite.
+In the algorithm of \cite{CJS}, the centers of the successive blow-ups are determined by the geometry of the maximal singular locus plus the history of the preceding resolution process. \blau{(See Algorithm \ref{Algorithm_CJS} and Remark \ref{Rk:global}).} This method is based on Hironaka's work for resolution of hypersurface singularities in \cite{HiroBowdoin}.
+The work of \cite{CJS} is different from other approaches to resolution of singularities in the sense that \rot{the center for blowing up is not given as the maximal locus of a sophisticated invariant.} Finiteness of the sequence of blow-ups constructed is proved indirectly by deducing a contradiction from the hypothesis that the sequence be infinite.

 Earlier results on resolution of singularities in positive characteristic are due to Abhyankar \cite{AbhyDim2}, Lipman \cite{Lipmandim2}, and Hironaka \cite{HiroBowdoin}.
 For a comparison of the different approaches, see \cite{CGO}.
 In \cite{DaleDim2} Cutkosky gives a simplified version of Abhyankar's proof.
-The result due to Lipman is valid for 2-dimensional excellent schemes, but in contrast to \cite{CJS}, involves not only blowing up regular centers but also normalizations.
+The result due to Lipman is valid for \rot{two}-dimensional excellent schemes, but in contrast to \cite{CJS}, involves not only blowing up regular centers but also normalizations.
 It is therefore not clear whether the proof extends to the embedded situation.

 More recently, Benito and Villamayor \cite{AngOrlDim2} gave another proof for resolution of singularities in dimension two using the techniques of Rees algebras and generic projections.
 Kawanoue and Matsuki applied and simplified these methods in \cite{IFPdim2} for their idealistic filtration program.
 Note that \cite{AngOrlDim2} and \cite{IFPdim2} apply to schemes of finite type over a perfect field.